Skip to content

 With all the content online, you need to grab the reader quickly.

-Let the reader know what’s in it for her in the beginning paragraph.
+In the beginning paragraph, let the reader know what’s in it for her.

 Let her know how your article can help her.

-An example: Last month, my article, The One Sentence Pitch for Your Manuscript, had the most pageveiws of all my articles.
+An example: Last month, my article, The One Sentence Pitch for Your Manuscript, had the most page views.
 It was posted over five years ago.

 Based on this information, I went back to the post to make sure it followed this advice.
 It did.

 Within the first paragraph, I explain what a one-sentence pitch is.
-And in the next, I explain why it needs to be only one sentence.
+And in the next paragraph, I explain why it needs only one sentence.

 So, my beginning content gives the reader what he’s looking for.